Introduction to Salesforce

 But the question here is how does Salesforce work to provide its customers with a platform like this?
 Well, Salesforce works on the cloud.
 It is basically a cloud-based platform which provides tools to its clients for building an application or provides a platform to its clients wherein businesses can use its products.

-Before we get deeper into Salesforce, let’s first see what Cloud Computing is.
+Before we get deeper into Salesforce in this Salesforce developer tutorial for beginners, let’s first see what Cloud Computing is.

 So, what is Cloud Computing?
 Cloud Computing is basically referred to as Internet-based computing which involves shared resources, information, and software which has been provided by computers and mobiles.